 Last Updated: Nov 02, 2017

 1 of 12

-You’ve heard the advice time and time again: Staying present in each moment of your life allows you to cherish your existence more fully.
+the advice time and time again: Staying present in each moment of your life allows you to cherish your existence more fully.
 But often, being in the “now” is much easier said than done.
-We all have obligations, to-do lists, worries and annoyances that transport us from the immediate world around us and into the labyrinths of our minds.
-However, by learning a few simple techniques you can shake yourself out of your head and back into your life.
-Here, the experts share the easy changes you can make today to fully live in the present.
+Everyone has obligations, to-do lists, worries and annoyances that transport them from the world around them and into the labyrinths of their minds.
+However, by learning a few simple techniques, you can shake yourself out of your head and back into your life.
+Here, experts share easy changes you can make today to fully live in the present.

 START NOTICING YOUR BREATH.

-Structured breathing is a great way to guide yourself back into the current moment, according to licensed professional counselor
+Structured breathing is a great way to guide yourself back into the current moment, says licensed professional counselor

 INCORPORATE MINI MEDITATIONS INTO YOUR DAY.

 While we often associate meditation with quiet rooms, being alone and maybe some chanting, you can actually meditate anywhere and at anytime as a way to feel present.
 “My favorite presence exercise is simply concentrating on your breath and the rise and fall of your chest,” says stress expert